 This post may contain affiliate links.
 Please read our disclosure policy.

 Italian beef sandwiches are a classic Chicago-style sandwich.
-Our version is made with paper-thin slices of deli roast beef, sharp provolone cheese, spicy pepperoncini peppers, all wrapped in a soft roll with extra beef broth for dipping.
-If this doesn’t get your tastebuds rockin’, I don’t know what will!
+Our version of the Italian Beef Sandwich is made with paper-thin slices of deli roast beef, sharp provolone cheese, spicy pepperoncini peppers, all wrapped in a soft roll with extra beef broth for dipping.

 Not sure what to eat for a weeknight dinner?
 Looking for something fun and different to pack for a picnic or baseball game?
 The Italian beef sandwich has you covered.

-This sandwich is typically made with beef that’s been braised for hours, and while that certainly makes for a delicious sandwich, we wanted to hit the easy button for this one.
+A classic Italian beef is typically made with a chuck roast that’s been braised for hours, and while that certainly makes for a delicious sandwich, we wanted to hit the easy button for this one.
 Because sometimes life gets crazy and there’s nothing better than some time back in your day.

-There are just four simple ingredients on this sandwich:
+There are just 4 simple ingredients plus a few seasonings in this sandwich.

 - Roast beef, thinly sliced from the deli, then soaked in a flavorful beef broth.